What is vulnerability remediation?

-Vulnerability remediation is the process of identifying, prioritizing, and fixing security vulnerabilities in an organization's systems, software, and endpoints — then confirming the fixes actually worked.
+Vulnerability remediation is the process of identifying, prioritizing, and fixing security exposures across an organization's systems, software, and endpoints — then confirming the fixes actually worked.
+In practice, "vulnerability" covers more than CVEs: it includes misconfigurations, hardening gaps, supply chain compromises, and any other condition that creates risk an attacker can exploit.

 Most organizations treat vulnerability remediation as a linear process.
 In practice it's a loop that never fully closes.
 But the steps are consistent — and understanding where each one breaks down is most of the battle.